Yen edges up ahead of U.S.-Japan trade talks, dovish RBNZ knocks down kiwi

 RBNZ Governor Adrian Orr told Reuters in an interview that the central bank will need to make sure it is “blowing wind into sails” of the country’s economy for some time yet.

-Its antipodean peer the Australian dollar fared better, last trading up 0.2 percent to $0.7449 AUD=D3.
+Its antipodean peer the Australian dollar fared better, last trading up 0.2 percent to $0.7449 .

 The Aussie had risen for the past two sessions, supported in part as a recent retreat by the Chinese yuan stopped for the time being.